 Factory Design Pattern

-The Factory Design Pattern falls under the Creational Design Patterns Category.
-The Factory Pattern is a design pattern used in object-oriented programming to create objects without specifying the exact class of object that will be created.
-The Factory Design Pattern is one of the most frequently used design patterns in real-time applications.
+The Factory Design Pattern is a Creational Design Pattern widely used in object-oriented programming to create objects without specifying the exact class of the object that will be created.
+It is one of the most commonly employed design patterns in real-world applications.

-According to Gang of Four (GoF), a factory is an object used to create other objects, means a factory is a class with a method.
-That method creates and returns different objects based on the received input parameter.
+As defined by the Gang of Four (GoF), a factory is an object that creates other objects.
+In simple words, a factory is a class with a method which generates and returns different and various objects based on the parameters it receives.

 Let's say you are building a system that deals with different types of shapes (Circle, Rectangle, etc…).
 You want to use a factory to create these shape objects based on user input or other conditions.